radgrad/docusaurus2/docs/devops/deployment/meteor-hero.md

 git commit -m "My first commit"
 ```

 Your app’s code is now tracked in a local Git repository.
 It has not yet been pushed to any remote servers.

+-->

+We need to create an application on Heroku, and eventually push our code to it.
 The `heroku create` CLI command creates a new empty application on Heroku, along with an associated empty Git repository.

 ```
-PS G:\GitFolder\buildpackhorse-for-heroku\app> heroku create Creating app... done, ⬢ enigmatic-thicket-32549
+PS G:\GitFolder\meteor-application-template-react\app> heroku create Creating app... done, ⬢ enigmatic-thicket-32549
 https://enigmatic-thicket-32549.herokuapp.com/ | https://git.heroku.com/enigmatic-thicket-32549.git
 ```

 Use the git remote command `git remote -v` to confirm that a remote named heroku has been set for your app
 ```
-PS G:\GitFolder\buildpackhorse-for-heroku\app> git remote -v heroku  https://git.heroku.com/enigmatic-thicket-32549.git (fetch) heroku  https://git.heroku.com/enigmatic-thicket-32549.git (push)
+PS G:\GitFolder\meteor-application-template-react\app> git remote -v heroku  https://git.heroku.com/enigmatic-thicket-32549.git (fetch) heroku  https://git.heroku.com/enigmatic-thicket-32549.git (push)
 ```